Ratified at the 2020 Annual General Meeting, November 29, 2020

 A by-law relating generally to the transaction of the affairs of Kind Space.

-a) by delivering a letter of resignation in writing to the Recording Secretary or Executive Director of the Association or by mailing or delivering it to the address of the Association; or
+a) by delivering a letter of resignation in writing to the Board of Directors or Executive Director of the Association or by mailing or delivering it to the address of the Association; or

 b) on the death of the member; or

-c) if at a meeting of members duly called for such purpose upon not less than 14 days nor more than 30 days notice setting out the reasons for such termination, a resolution terminating such member’s membership is passed by a majority of not less than 2/3 of the members voting at such meeting.
+c) if at a meeting of members duly called for such purpose upon not less than 14 days setting out the reasons for such termination, a resolution terminating such member’s membership is passed by a majority of not less than 2/3 of the members voting at such meeting.

 4. The registered office of the Association shall be in the National Capital Region at such municipal address therein as the Board of Directors may from time to time by resolution determine.

-5. The property and affairs of the Association shall be governed by a Board of Directors of not less than 8 and not more than 12 members.
-Not more than 6 directors serving at any one time shall represent any one gender, and gender identity balance shall be a consideration in the presentation of a slate of board nominees and in the filling of vacancies arising between Annual General Meetings.
-At the Annual General Meeting of members, after the election of Directors, 1 such Director shall be elected to each of the Offices of President, Vice-President, Treasurer, and Recording Secretary respectively.
+- The property and affairs of the Association shall be governed by a Board of Directors of not less than 5 and not more than 12 members.
+At the Annual General Meeting of members, after the election of Directors,4 s Directors shall be elected to each of the Offices of Co-Presidents, Treasurer, and Recording Secretary respectively.

-6. The Executive Director shall be a non-voting, ex-officio member of the Board of Directors.
+- The Executive Director shall be a non-voting, ex-officio member of the Board of Directors.
 With the exception of the Executive Director, no Director may hold a paid position with the Association.
-Further, no Director may make application for employment with the Association, nor may any employee make application for directorship with the Association, within a six month period after being an employee or Director.
+Further, no Director may make an application for employment with the Association, nor may any employee make an application for directorship with the Association, within a six month period after being an employee or Director.

-9. The immediate past president and the Executive Director of the Association shall be invited to attend all meetings of the Board of Directors as guests.
+- The immediate past president and the Executive Director of the Association can be invited to attend all meetings of the Board of Directors as guests.

 a) if a Director resigns their office by delivering a written resignation to an Officer of the Association; or